April-June-August/Workflow-Finder/README.md

 - <kbd>⇧</kbd><kbd>⌃</kbd><kbd>↩&#xFE0E;</kbd> to trash the workflow (can be undone in the Trash).
 - <kbd>⌥</kbd><kbd>⇧</kbd><kbd>⌘</kbd><kbd>↩&#xFE0E;</kbd> to copy the title, bundle ID, version etc. for the workflow.

-- <kbd>⌥</kbd> to show all actions above for the selected workflow — including export the workflow to a `.alfredworkflow` file.
+- <kbd>⌥</kbd> to show all actions above for the selected workflow — including export the workflow to an `.alfredworkflow` file.

 ![](workflow/images/showcase_3.png)